Webflow Hosting: Pros and Cons

 Most website platforms force you to build offline mockups or separate wireframes before translating them into code.
 Webflow skips all that.

 Everything you design in Webflow is a live, functioning website.
-This means you can build, preview, and share fully interactive prototypes with your team or clients in real time.
+You can build, preview, and share fully interactive prototypes with your team or clients in real time.
 There are no static screenshots, and there is no need to rebuild designs in code.
+Everyone sees exactly what the live site will look and behave like on desktop, mobile, and tablet.

-You don’t have to install or configure anything.
-Because Webflow doesn’t use plugins, there’s a much smaller attack surface.
-It’s one of the few platforms where “secure hosting” isn’t just a checkbox; it’s a baked-in part of the product.
+Webflow handles all hosting-related security in the background.
+Every site comes with SSL enabled, automatic security updates, managed server patches, and built-in DDoS protection.
+Because Webflow doesn't use plugins, there's a much smaller attack surface.
+It's one of the few platforms where "secure hosting" isn't just a checkbox; it's a baked-in part of the product.

 Webflow gives you full visual control without touching code.
 Every element, layout, and animation is customizable in a visual editor that outputs clean HTML, CSS, and JavaScript.
+You can build interactions, micro-animations, and responsive layouts without a front-end developer.

 If you're a designer or a founder who wants full control over your visual identity, this makes your website feel like a direct extension of your brand.